Aiman's

 Based in Rochdale

-‘Hello.
+"Hello.
 I’m Aiman and this is my mum Sabrina, dad Usman and my brother Rayyan.
-I love spending time with my family and friends, superheroes, watching movies and collecting action figures - especially WWE wrestling figures!’
+I love spending time with my family and friends.
+I also enjoy going to the cinema and I love collecting things from my favourite movies."

 Read